bakdata/quick/docs/docs/developer/range-query-details.md

 _RangeQueryFetcher_ is responsible for extracting the information about the range from the query you passed.
 Having collected the necessary data
-(information about the key, the beginning of the range, and the end of the range), the Gateway sends the get request to the mirror and fetches the result.
+(information about the key, the start of the range, and the end of the range), the Gateway sends the get request to the mirror and fetches the result.